-Arranging a social get together that meets the rules you're comfortable with (and being clear with friends) - (rather than reacting to other people's invitations and expectations)
+Arranging a social get together (online if needs be) that meets the current rules, and which you're comfortable with (and being clear with friends) - (rather than reacting to other people's invitations and expectations)

 Check out James' blog on how carers are coping, and their top 5 tips - which include taking control!

 For example, when faced with uncertainty, do you imagine a 'worst case' scenario unfolding?